Cheng-Cheng2/robot-cam-trajectory/README.md

 # Robot trajectory tracking using webcam
-This project seeks to track the trajectory of a moving robot by using a webcam to scan markers placed in the environment.
+This is the capstone project for cs401.
+We seek to track the trajectory of a moving robot by using a webcam to scan markers placed in the environment.

 We extended the code by (https://github.com/warp1337/ros_aruco)